 where the sum goes over nearest-neighbor site pairs, and with projective measurements of site particle numbers $n_{\boldsymbol{x}} = \psi_{\boldsymbol{x}}^\dagger \psi_{\boldsymbol{x}}$.
 We will use this model in our numerical simulations below.
 We emphasize, however, that the analytical part of this work is much more general.
 Specifically, it applies to any microscopic model of the same universality class, including models with weak measurements considered, e.g., in Refs.~\cite{Cao2019a,chahine2023entanglement,FavaNahum2024,fan2025entanglement}.
 Indeed, these models can be mapped onto the same NLSM field theory, implying the same physics (for spatial and temporal scales above the mean free path $\ell_0 \sim J / \gamma$ and mean free time $\sim 1/\gamma$, respectively).

-For simplicity, we will assume a system belonging to a symmetry class AIII in our analytical treatment.
-In fact, the system with nearest-neighbor Hamiltonian \eqref{eq:H} and site charge monitoring, which we will study numerically below, has an additional effective particle-hole symmetry and belongs to the symmetry class BDI, see Refs.~\cite{FavaNahum2024,Poboiko2025}.
+The classification of monitored free fermions is based on the symmetries of the Keldysh fermionic field theory description.
+Such description has an inherent chiral symmetry owing to the two chiral branches of the Keldysh contour.
+Thus, in the absence of additional symmetries, the system would belong to the chiral unitary class AIII.
+An equivalent way to identify the symmetry class is based on NLSM target space, which in this case is $\mathrm{SU}(R)$, which corresponds, up to a different replica limit, to a disordered system whose Hamiltonian belongs to the class AIII.
+This class will be assumed for simplicity in our analytical treatment.
+In fact, the system with nearest-neighbor Hamiltonian \eqref{eq:H} and site charge monitoring, which we will study numerically below, has an additional effective particle-hole symmetry and belongs to the chiral orthogonal symmetry class BDI, see Refs.~\cite{FavaNahum2024,Poboiko2025}.
 This particle-hole symmetry can be broken, e.g., by adding a next-nearest-neighbor hopping in Eq.~\eqref{eq:H}, reducing the symmetry to that of class AIII.